mlandis/creepy-jerk/README.md

 2000    108.73      -34.529 143.256 0.0406107   0.108665    0.785622    0.150189
 </code>

+To interpret your MCMC posterior, we recommend using <a href="http://tree.bio.ed.ac.uk/software/tracer/">Tracer</a>.
 The parameters file contains the MCMC chain states sampled at the interval defined by *printFreqMH*.
 All fields are tab-delimited, with each column corresponding to a state variable, with those states being (in order):

 *Cycle*